adamfeuer/d3js-tree-editor/README.md

 This example pulls together various examples of work with trees in D3.js.

 It adds a context menu for deleting nodes and creating nodes.
-Creating nodes is not finished yet.

 The panning functionality can certainly be improved in my opinion and I would be thrilled to see better solutions contributed.